th3james/BackboneDiorama/src/lib/diorama_nesting_view.md

 ```html
 <h2>{{post.title}}</h2>
 ```

+Now we have a PostRow view for each of our blog posts, which can setup its own event bindings for each model.

 ### Advanced: Utilising view caching and reuse
 In the code we've built so far, each time ```PostIndexView::render``` is